The Michigan User Experience Professionals Association (MI UXPA) is a chapter of the User Experience Professionals Association (UXPA).

 Stephanie Haley, Communications Lead

-Stephanie has a deep passion for storytelling, starting with her career in media studies & production through her experience co-creating a collaborative, female-led website and continuing up to her current work in human-centered design and user experience.
+Stephanie has a deep passion for stories, starting with her career in media studies and production through her experience co-creating a collaborative, female-led website continuing up to her current work in human-centered design and user experience.
 As part of her UX career she has worked everywhere from a small ed-tech start-up to a public university to a Fortune 500 company.
-She currently works as a human-centered design facilitator, working with cross-functional teams to ideate, design, and iterate on future products.
+She currently works as a product manager, working with cross-functional teams to ideate, design, and manage future products.
 Follow her on Twitter @stephrwooten